 An Emerging Philippine Case Study

-Throughout human history, the contact between developed economies and indigenous people in undeveloped areas has created tension, and often tragedy.
-Today the challenge of creating a positive connection between developing and advanced orders remains a pressing, if elusive goal.
+Throughout human history, the contact between developed economies and societies in undeveloped areas has historically resulted in exploitation.
+Today the challenge of creating a positive engagement between developing and advanced markets is a pressing goal.

 On the one hand, advanced technologies and markets offer benefits needed by indigenous people in today’s world.
 On the other hand, connecting indigenous peoples with global markets and technology can be extremely disruptive, often resulting in vastly unequal benefits to the two sides.
 So the compelling question remains: how can the transformational power of advanced technologies and markets be connected in constructive ways with indigenous societies in undeveloped, endowment–rich regions?